HiProAI/Playground-backup/README.md

 # Playground-backup
-# Image Fetcher

-A Python script to download images from a specific platform using a user ID.
+A script to download images from a Playground.

 ## Prerequisites